Quasinormal mode: Electromagnetism and photonics

+Quasinormal modes are a useful tool to describe interaction of light with micro/nano resonators for electromagnetic waves.
 There are essentially two types of resonators in optics.
 In the first type, a high-Q factor optical microcavity is achieved with lossless dielectric optical materials, with mode volumes of the order of a cubic wavelength, essentially limited by the diffraction limit.
 Famous examples of high-Q microcavities are micropillar cavities, microtoroid resonators, photonic-crystal cavities.
-In the second type of resonators, the characteristic size is well below the diffraction limit, routinely by 2-3 orders of magnitude.
+In the second type of resonators, the characteristic size is well below the diffraction limit, even by 2-3 orders of magnitude.
 In such small volumes, energies are stored for a small period of time.
 A plasmonic nanoantenna supporting a localized surface plasmon quasinormal mode essentially behaves as a poor antenna that radiates energy rather than stores it.
 Thus, as the optical mode becomes deeply sub-wavelength in all three dimensions, independent of its shape, the Q-factor is limited to about 10 or less.

-Formally, the resonances (i.e., the quasinormal mode) of an open (non-Hermitian) electromagnetic micro or nanoresonators are all found by solving the time-harmonic source-free Maxwell’s equations with a complex frequency, the real part being the resonance frequency and the imaginary part the damping rate.
-The damping is due to energy loses via leakage (the resonator is coupled to the open space surrounding it) and/or material absorption.
-Quasinormal-mode solvers exist to efficiently compute and normalize all kinds of modes of plasmonic nanoresonators and photonic microcavities.
-The proper normalisation of the mode leads to the important concept of mode volume of non-Hermitian (open and lossy) systems.
-The mode volume directly impact the physics of the interaction of light and electrons with optical resonance, e.g. the local density of electromagnetic states, Purcell effect, cavity perturbation theory, strong interaction with quantum emitters, superradiance.
+Formally, the quasinormal mode of an open and/or lossy (non-Hermitian) electromagnetic micro or nanoresonators are all found by solving the time-harmonic source-free Maxwell's equations with a complex frequency, the real part being the resonance frequency and the imaginary part the damping rate.
+The damping is due to energy losses via leakage (the resonator is coupled to the open space surrounding it) and/or material absorption.

+Early formulations of QNM theory for electromagnetic systems can be found in and was named singularity expansion method.
+More recent progress was made by Muljarov and co-workes where it was named resonant-state expansion.
+The proper normalisation of the mode, suggested by Sauvan et al., leads to the important concept of mode volume of non-Hermitian (open and/or lossy) systems.
+The mode volume directly impact the physics of the interaction of light with optical resonance, e.g. the local density of electromagnetic states, Purcell effect, cavity perturbation theory, strong interaction with quantum emitters, superradiance.

+Quasinormal-mode solvers for electromagnetic waves exist to efficiently compute and normalize all kinds of modes of plasmonic nanoresonators and photonic microcavities, including direct numerical solvers such as COMSOL Multiphysics or JCMwave or perturbative techniques.